josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 ###### Hierarchy File-System Emulation

  When dealing with folders and files being uploaded that are within subdirectories it is recommended to use a slash (/) to separate the subdirectory and the file name.
-This means the key of the Mutable Data will look something like this: `filepath/subdir/index.html`.
+This means the key of the Mutable Data could look something like this: `filepath/subdir/index.html`.

 ## Containers
 // More info here and great reference  https://github.com/maidsafe/rfcs/blob/master/text/0046-new-auth-flow/containers.md